SenkaWolf/Beginner-Exploring-Linux/README.md

 **Pull Requests:** If you have improvements or additions to this document, feel free to submit a pull request.

+### Post Format
+Anything to do with the terminal (konsole) will be within fenced code blocks throughout this document.

 ![---](https://github.com/senkawolf/Beginner-Exploring-Arch-Linux/blob/main/media/line.png?raw=true)

 <h2 align="center">Bare Metal or Virtual Machine</h2>